 The Robinson Ropes Course (RRC) is located on the grounds of the Cooperative Middle School (CMS) in Stratham, NH.

 Our course is called the "Robinson" Ropes Course because it was funded in part by the William Robinson Trust Fund of Exeter, NH.
 The course was built in 2000 with money acquired through a grant written by retired CMS math teacher, Deb Merrill.
 The course was built by Elemental Designs on several acres of conservation easement property.
 The course consists of both low elements and high elements, and a zip line.
-The ropes course is inspected daily by the CMS Ropes Course Director and is annually inspected and repaired by professional venders.
+The ropes course is inspected daily by the CMS Ropes Course Director and is annually inspected and repaired by professional vendors.